harshalmore31/orchnex/README.md

 **Revolutionizing Generative AI Through Orchestrated Multi-Agent Collaboration**

 > **[WARNING]**
 > Orchnex AI is currently an experimental project exploring the power of multi-agent systems in generative AI.
 It is not intended for production use and therefore has no official support at this time.
-(This means we will not be reviewing PRs or issues at the moment!)

 **Project Goals:**